2012 Toyota Corolla Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-While the 2012 Toyota Corolla should suit drivers who just need a car for puttering around town, reviewers still think shoppers can do a lot better than the 2012 Corolla because its engine and transmissions are outdated and its fuel economy ratings can’t match competing models that average up to 40 mpg on the highway.
+While the 2012 Toyota Corolla should suit drivers who just need a car for puttering around town, reviewers still think shoppers can do a lot better than the 2012 Corolla because its engine and transmissions are outdated and its fuel economy ratings can’t match that of competing models that average up to 40 mpg on the highway.

 - "There's not much to dislike here, but there's little to get excited about either.
 Most of its rivals offer comparable fuel economy, greater refinement, and a more engaging driving experience all at prices that are comparable to or only slightly more expensive than this Toyota." -- Consumer Guide